Wild animal suffering: Wild animal sovereignty

-Some writers, such as the animal rights philosophers Sue Donaldson and Will Kymlicka, in Zoopolis, argue that humans should not perform large interventions to help animals in the wild.
-They assert that these interventions would be taking away their sovereignty, by removing the ability for these animals to govern themselves.
+Some writers, such as the animal rights philosophers Sue Donaldson and Will Kymlicka in Zoopolis, argue that humans should not perform large interventions to help animals in the wild.
+They assert that these interventions would be taking away their sovereignty by removing the ability for these animals to govern themselves.
 Christiane Bailey asserts that certain wild animals, especially prosocial animals, have sufficient criteria to be considered as moral agents, that is to say, individuals capable of making moral judgments and who have responsibilities.
-She argues that aiding them would be reducing wild animals to beings incapable of making decisions for themselves.
+She argues that aiding them could be reducing wild animals to beings incapable of making decisions for themselves.

-Oscar Horta emphasizes the fact that although some individuals may form sovereign groups, the vast majority of wild animals are either solitary or re-selectors, whose population size varies greatly from year to year.
-He contends that most of their interactions would be amensalism, commensalism, antagonism or competition.
-Therefore, the majority of animals in the wild would not form sovereign communities if humans use the criteria established by Donaldson and Kymlicka.
+Oscar Horta contends that Zoopolis mischaracterises life in the wild and so overstates the case for respecting wild "sovereign communities".
+Most wild animals are r-selected who die soon after birth; survivors often face predation, disease, parasitism, hunger and exposure, so the wild more closely resembles a humanitarian catastrophe or failed state than a self-regulating polity.
+He argues that many wild populations do not constitute political communities at all, that sovereignty (where it exists) has only instrumental value, and that limiting aid to non-disruptive measures is unwarranted; in principle we should support broader interventions to reduce suffering, while developing the know-how through research and small-scale trials.

 Analogy with colonialism

-Estiva Reus asserts that a comparison exists, from a certain perspective, between the spirit which animated the defenders of colonialism who saw it as necessary human progress for "backward peoples", and the idea which inspires writers who argue for reforming nature in the interest of wild animals: the proponents of the two positions consider that they have the right and the duty, because of their superior skills, to model the existence of beings unable to remedy by their own means the evils which overwhelm them.
+Estiva Reus asserts that a comparison exists, from a certain perspective, between those who saw it as necessary human progress for "backward peoples" to be colonized, and writers who argue for reforming nature in the interest of wild animals: the proponents of the two positions consider that they have the right and the duty, because of their superior skills, to model the existence of beings unable to remedy by their own means the evils which overwhelm them.

-Thomas Lepeltier, a historian and writer on animal ethics, argues that "if colonization is to be criticized, it is because, beyond the rhetoric, it was an enterprise of spoliation and exaction exercised with great cruelty."
-He also contends that writers who advocate for helping wild animals do not do so for their own benefit because they would have nothing to gain by helping these individuals.
-Lepeltier goes on to assert that the advocates for reducing wild animal suffering would be aware of their doubts about how best to help these individuals and that they would not act by considering them as rudimentary and simple to understand beings, contrary to the vision that the former colonizers had of colonized populations.
+Thomas Lepeltier, a historian and writer on animal ethics, argues that "if colonization is to be criticized, it is because, beyond the rhetoric, it was an enterprise of spoliation and exaction exercised with great cruelty".
+He also contends that writers who advocate for helping wild animals do not do so for their own benefit as they would have nothing to gain by helping them.
+Lepeltier goes on to assert that the advocates for reducing wild animal suffering would be aware of their doubts about how to best help these animals and that they would not act by considering them as rudimentary and simple to understand beings, contrary to the vision that the former colonizers had of colonized populations.

+Cognitive and social biases

+Some writers argue that cognitive and social biases contribute to the neglect of wild animal suffering by influencing human perceptions and moral reasoning.
+Examples include: